MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 # Straightforward-Obsidian2Latex
-An Obsidian to Latex translator that is straightforward to use and has no b****t unnecessary complexity as an end result.
+An Obsidian to Latex translator that is straightforward to use and has no 🐂💩 unnecessary complexity as an end result.

 # 💪 What it can convert (new capabilities to be appended soon)